-The partnership between the University of Galway EDTL Project Lead, Kate Molloy, and the student intern, Lauren Muldowney, is the perfect example of the difference that can be made to the student learning experience, simply by trusting students' input.
-Considering the EDTL Project was focused on enhancing staff and students' digital literacy, which would then improve the students' academic life and future possibilities - it now seems incredulous to believe that students might not have played such an integral role in the digital transformation.
+The partnership between the University of Galway EDTL Project Lead, Kate Molloy, and the student intern, Lauren Muldowney, is the perfect example of the difference that can be made to the student learning experience, simply by trusting students'

 From the moment the University of Galway EDTL Student Intern, Lauren Muldowney, joined the team, she was interested and involved in every aspect of the work the EDTL Team were doing.
 Despite her significant workload studying medicine and entering her 4th year, Lauren was a proactive and efficient member of the team, with a crucial insight into the areas where students were struggling digitally and why the issues were continuing to occur.